Follow This Plan and You’ll Never Miss a Proposal Deadline

 There are three key phases to the typical proposal development process: the planning phase, the writing and budget preparation phase, and the assembly and submission phase.
 As a general rule, reserve ~10-15% of the proposal period for planning, ~70-75% of your time for writing the proposal and preparing the budget, and ~10-15% for the final reviews and proposal submission.

-The goal behind the planning step is to figure out what needs to happen to prepare and submit a compliant, responsive proposal on time (“on time” in this context means at least 24 hours in advance of the deadline).
+The goal of the planning step is to determine what needs to happen to prepare and submit a compliant, responsive proposal on time (“on time” in this context means at least 24 hours before the deadline).

 As part of Step 1, you’ll want to complete the following tasks.